SamKjell/EnderScript/README.md

 buffer.WriteToPath("sample.es");

 //Builders are for reading text in the ES form and converting it to a data structure
-//ES can be read through a path using the ESBuilder.Create function or otherwise can be built ESBuilder builder = ESBuilder.Create("sample.es");
+//ES can be read through a path using the ESBuilder.Create function ESBuilder builder = ESBuilder.Create("sample.es");

 //ESBuilder.Get retrieves the data.